bluzDK/bluz-docs/docs/reference/system.md

 ```
 **Note:**
 The parameter for millis is an unsigned long, errors may be generated if a programmer tries to do math with other datatypes such as ints.

+## micros()

+Returns the number of microseconds since the device began running.
+This number will overflow (go back to zero), after approximately 512 seconds.

+`unsigned long time = micros();`

+**Note:**
+To preserve low power consumption, this uses the 32,768kHz LFCLK to keep track of microseconds, meaning resolution is reduced.
+Each tick of the clock is approximately 30 microseconds, so greater resolution than that cannot be obtained.